angel-gao/angel-gao/README.md

 # Hello, I'm Angel (Anqi) Gao 👋 :)

 ## About Me
-I'm currently a third-year student at the **University of Toronto**, majoring in **Robotics** and minoring in **Artificial Intelligence** and **Engineering Leadership**.
-I am passionate about integrating innovative AI solutions with advanced robotic systems to address real-world challenges.
+I'm currently a third-year student at the **University of Toronto**, majoring in **Engineering Science -- Robotics** and minoring in **Artificial Intelligence** and **Engineering Leadership**.
+I am passionate about integrating innovative AI solutions with advanced robotic systems to address real-world challenges!

 ## 🎓 Education
 - **BSc in Robotics**